Detecting areas in the image with high temperature

 using ImageMorphology # Для выполнения морфологических операций над изображениями

-Let's upload an image with a lighter that shows an area of high temperature.
-Using image processing techniques, we will highlight the high temperature region and estimate the temperature of this region.
+Let's upload an image with a lighter, which shows an area with elevated temperature.
+Using image processing techniques, we will identify an area of high temperature, as well as estimate the temperature of this area.

 image = Images.load("$(@__DIR__)/lighter.jpg")